What to see at Madame Tussauds in London: the best waxworks

 The famous model stands out in this section destined to the great figures of fashion and she does it for her pose and the set in which she is.
 You will feel as if you were behind the catwalk with the model who is captured with an impressive realism.

-In this section for fans of fashion runways you will find models like Zendaya or Cara Delevigne.
+In this section for fashion runway fans you will find models like Zendaya or Cara Delevigne.
 The clothes of these sculptures are also haute couture.

 3. James Bond, the most famous British agent in the world.

-In the "Film" section dedicated to cinema and accompanying James Bond there are historical actors such as Charles Chaplin.
+In the "Film" section dedicated to cinema and accompanying James Bond there are historical actors like Charles Chaplin.
 There are also famous directors like Steven Spielberg or characters like ET.

 4. The fastest man in the world.
 Usain Bolt

 In the sportsmen's area there are many sculptures worth seeing, but the one of Usain Bolt made a special impression.
-And if not, just tell it to the flesh and blood who was amazed with his own wax figure.
-It looks like he's going to run away at any moment.
+And if not, just tell that to the flesh and blood who was amazed with his own wax figure.
+It looks like he will be running at any moment.

 The great sports stars share space with the sprinter.
 For Spaniards, a selfie with the figure of Rafa Nadal is a must.
 Some of the most prominent athletes who have their sculpture are Michael Jordan, Muhammad Ali, Cristiano Ronaldo and many more.